GARMENT CARE HOT TIPS

 3. Shake out and line dry in the shade.To get the least crush in your linen it’s best to just shake them well after the wash (while still damp) and they will dry with a natural hang and smoothness.
 Then, surprises all round here: Don’t iron them.
 Yup, that’s right.
 If you just shake and dry them they will crush less during the day than if you iron.
 AND extra bonus, you don’t have to iron them!
 Joy!

-1. Heat and friction will change the fleece by melting or matting the tiny fibers that make it so fluffy and warm, causing things like pilling.
+1. Heat and friction change the fleece by melting/matting the tiny fibers that make it fluffy and warm (ie: pilling).
 So spot clean where possible, then if you have to wash, avoid heat!
-Don't iron, wash in cold water on a delicate cycle, or hand wash.
-Then air dry, prefs in the sun, but you can tumble dry on low heat.
+Wash in cold water on a delicate cycle, or hand wash.
+Then air dry, prefs in the sun, but you can tumble dry on low heat if pushed.

 2. Avoid Bleach, and avoid fabric softener - it can discolour the fabric, or leave a stain, and bleach will break down the fibres.